janecakemaster/life-api/README.md

 # life-api

-> A Hoodie app

-life-api is a simple Hoodie app...
+life-api is a simple Hoodie app... @todo

 ## Setup